 The COVID-19 pandemic was a game-changer for education.
 Online learning became the new reality.
 It still is a reality for many students, even a year and a half later into the pandemic.

 Consequently, online education and the use of online education technology have never been more critical.
 Furthermore, there is a consensus that education wouldn’t be possible without the current remote desktop software solutions.
-There is also a consensus that online schooling will play a massive role in both formal and informal teaching.
+There is also a consensus that online schooling will play a massive role in formal and informal teaching.

 Remote Learning Tools in Online Education

-When the world got hit by the pandemic, educators needed (free) access to online schooling tools right away.
+When the world hit the pandemic, educators needed (free) access to online schooling tools right away.
 According to official statistics, almost 93% of all students in the US attended online classes, whereas, in the UK, the percentage of students learning online was around 87%.

 Both teachers and students suddenly needed remote education solutions that offer easy and secure access to virtual classrooms, as well as a way to share learning materials.

-As expected, tech giants as Microsoft and Google were at the forefront of online schooling, and in many ways, they still are with their software solutions.
+As expected, tech giants such as Microsoft and Google were at the forefront of online schooling, and in many ways, they still are with their software solutions.
 Microsoft Teams and Google Classroom together hold a massive market share in the world of remote education.

 With the help of online access solutions such as cheap RDP plans, teachers could easily access their students’ PCs and help them out with their school tasks.